 That's Renee's cool Jeep in the background.
-I settled for
+I settled for that since neither she nor Denny wanted to be in a picture. |

 ...no engine?!?!?!?!
 Yes, that's right: we drove 7 1/2 hours to pick up this gem.
 Apparently, it really is a car in pretty good shape.
 It doesn't have much rust for it's age, the frame is in good shape and the body is in good shape; it's a "Missouri car" if that means anything to you - it doesn't to me.
 The very best part of it, according to Paul, is that it is the same exact model as his first car in high school.
 Supposedly it will give Paul a chance to get rid of A LOT of parts he has.
 For example, he didn't mind that there was no hood because "I have one of those in the garage."
 Huh.
 Also, there is a spare engine in the garage too.
 If you remember, we made another trip recently for that.
 While the front and back windows are not currently in the car, they came in a box with a lot of other spare parts.
 Oh and did I mention, it's "for me"?
 He's fixing it up so I can cruise around in it.